-The charger Ethernet port is not auto crossover, or auto MDI-X. A crossover Ethernet cable may be required to connect to a local laptop computer if the computer is not auto crossover capable.
+The charger Ethernet port is auto crossover, auto MDI-X, so it can be directly connect to a local laptop computer via either (1) a standard Ethernet cable or (2) a crossover Ethernet cable.
 See Section 10.3 for Manual (Static) Mode configuration instructions for direct local communication.
 The charger can then be accessed via a standard Internet browser.